-In Spain, seasonally dry water courses are called ramblas and they’ve formed a part of many of our walks.
+In Spain, seasonally dry watercourses are called ramblas.
+They’ve formed a part of many of our walks.
 The Rambla de la Azohia enters the bay having occasionally brought water from the distant hills.
 Given that we always see them as dusty, dry riverbeds, I struggle to imagine them with water in.
 However, given the land erosion along the banks, there must have been some significant water flow in this one’s history.

 We also celebrated Emerald Day – 1st June is the anniversary of when we became her owners back in 2004.
 The sunset was spectacular that night, perfect for watching with a whisky to hand as we sat on deck and celebrated, reminiscing on the many adventures we’d had since then.

-The fish here are caught using an ancient method where nets are laid in such a way as to funnel the fish towards the boats.
-Every spring, tuna migrate westwards from the Gibraltar Strait into the Mediterranean and these nets are laid between March and June to exploit this migration.
-It’s an ancient technique that we’ve seen mentioned in other parts of the Med, most memorably in the Egadi Islands off Sicily, but this area of Spain is the only one still using the method.
+The fishing method used at Azohia is called Almadraba.
+Every spring, tuna migrate westwards from the Gibraltar Strait into the Mediterranean.
+Nets are laid between March and June to exploit this movement, the nets positioned in such a way as to funnel the fish to waiting boats.
+It’s an ancient technique that we’ve seen mentioned in other parts of the Med, most memorably in the Egadi Islands off Sicily.
+However, this area of Spain is the only one still using the method.

-Just before we’d arrived, a 305kg tuna had been caught here, the largest ever landed in Spain.
+Just before we’d arrived, a 305kg tuna had been caught here.
+It’s the largest ever landed in Spain.

 When the Winds Blow West, Back East We Go

-The winds switched to west, so off we went back around the other side.
-On a chart, the anchorage looked like it should be protected from south west swell, but no one had told the swell this and there was a definite slow rolling motion once we’d settled back on the anchor.
+The winds switched to westerly, so off we went back around the east side.
+On a chart, the anchorage looked like it should be protected from a southwest swell.
+However, no one had told the swell this and there was a definite slow rolling motion once we’d settled back on the anchor.
 I escaped to spend a few hours of the afternoon exploring a different part of the hills ashore, making the most of the wilderness.
 The places we’d visit this summer were unlikely to have this level of ruggedness and I wanted to soak in as much as I could.
 It was also a relief to be off the boat, my sea legs still haven’t found themselves this season.

 And so, because of the lockdown limitations, we had visiting an area we would have otherwise sailed straight past.
 It would be unlikely we’d have the pleasure of such a wild anchorage again this summer, especially once more people are out and about.

 The west winds were due to ease over the evening.
-It was an mildly uncomfortable few hours, but the roll did reduce and we got a reasonable nights sleep.
+It was a mildly uncomfortable few hours, but the roll did reduce and we got a reasonably good night’s sleep.
 But we didn’t fancy sitting it out for the next few days, especially as winds were forecast to be stronger: more wind equals a bigger swell.

 Murcia is one of the smallest provinces in Spain and the coastline within it is not a long one.
 From Cartagena it is approx 35nm to Aguilas, it’s western edge or 35nm to the north of the Mar Menor.
 As the region had moved into Phase 2 on the 25th May, this became the area within which we could now officially navigate.
 The swell chased us off to try our luck with the Mar Menor.

-The next morning we pushed on east, and what a day it turned out to be!
+The next morning we pushed on east.
+What a day it turned out to be!